 Venee (she, her, her) is drawn to Theater because of its ability to bring about social change, personal transformation, and inspire understanding, compassion, and tolerance in the world.
 Venee has a B.A. in Arts and Social Change from New College of California, with studies in Drama Therapy, Film/Video, Photography, Studio, and Performance Art.
 She is also an avid abstract photographer and traveler.
 She was just nominated for the Arty Awards 2019, Best Supporting Actress for the part of Jesses in Sweat, BOTTG.
 Past performances include Improv with Pan Theater Oakland, Living Tarot, and The Resistible Rise Of Arturo Uuo.
 “You Too” is Venee’s debut with Theatre Makers.

-Alejandro (he, his, him) originally grew up as a musician playing the Flute.
-After discovering that music was more of a hobby than a career, in 2009, Alejandro made it his New Years Resolution to pursue his dream of acting.
+Alejandro (he, his, him) was born in Vallejo, CA and is the youngest of five children.
+Alejandro originally grew up as a musician playing the flute.
+He had plans to pursue The Juilliard School In New York; however, he realized that music was more of a hobby than a career.
+In 2009, Alejandro made it his New Year’s resolution to pursue his dream of acting.
+He has filmed various films and commercials around the Bay Area and currently studies at the Beverly Hills Playhouse In San Francisco.
 Aside from the Arts, Alejandro also enjoys traveling the world.
+He has visited 12 countries amongst Europe, Asia, and Latin America.
 “You Too” is Alejandro’s debut with Theatre Makers.

 Ankur Garg (Mother Ford)